craigmj/djaproxy/README.md

 # djaproxy

-Very simple proxy server written in Go for serving django applications.
+Very simple proxy server written in Go for installing and service django applications, so that you don't have to fight with python installations, virtualenvironments, and configuring webservers to handle your django application and it's media and static directories.

 Installing django on a webserver can be a royal PiTA, especially if you have other applications and services running on the server. djaproxy aims to make it as simple